csingley/ofxtools/docs/installation.rst

 Installation dependencies
 -------------------------
-You need to install Python 3 (at least version 3.6) in order to use ``ofxtools``.
+You need Python 3.10 or later to use ``ofxtools``.
-It won't work at all under Python 2.

-In order to use the OFX client to download OFX files, your Python 3 installation needs to be able to validate SSL certificates.
-Users of Mac OS X should heed the following note from the `ReadMe.rtf` included with the Python installer as of version 3.6:
+In order to use the OFX client to download OFX files, your Python installation needs to be able to validate SSL certificates.  macOS users who installed Python from python.org may need to install root certificates separately:

-    This variant of Python 3.6 now includes its own private copy of OpenSSL 1.0.2.
-    Unlike previous releases, the deprecated Apple-supplied OpenSSL libraries are no longer used.
-This also means that the trust certificates in system and user keychains managed by the Keychain Access application and the security command line utility are no longer used as defaults by the Python ssl module.
-    For 3.6.0, a sample command script is included in /Applications/Python 3.6 to install a curated bundle of default root certificates from the third-party `certifi`_ package.

-To facilitate keeping this important security package up to date, it's advisable for Mac users to instead employ `pip`:

 .. code-block:: bash